-Mean conditions of the JJA cyclone track density (Figure 12) exhibit, like the 487 zonal winds, a spiral-like structure with two main storm paths along the southwest 488 Pacific.
-The cyclone density response to TW is very large to the south east of 489 Australia, like that of the zonal winds.
-There is a weaker cyclone density increase 490 in the Pacific, and a cyclone density decrease to the west of Australia.
-On the 491 other hand, in response to the VS there is an increase and a poleward shift of 492 cyclone density along the subpolar latitudes with a maximum in the south Pacific 493 and a decrease in midlatitudes with maxima to the south of South Africa and over 494 the southeastern Indian Ocean.
-495
+Mean conditions of the JJA cyclone track density (Fig. 12) exhibit, like the zonal winds, a spiral-like structure with two main storm paths along the southwest Pacific.
+The cyclone density response to TW is very large to the south east of Australia, like that of the zonal winds.
+There is a weaker cyclone density increase in the Pacific, and a cyclone density decrease to the west of Australia.
+On the other hand, in response to the VS there is an increase and a poleward shift of cyclone density along the subpolar latitudes with a maximum in the south Pacific and a decrease in midlatitudes with maxima to the south of South Africa and over the southeastern Indian Ocean.

-The precipitation response to TW is consistent with the cyclone density re-496 sponse in New Zealand, Tasmania and the south of Australia (Figures 12a and 497 13a).
-Although in Tierra del Fuego this also seems to be the case, the precipita-498 tion response in the rest of South America is not apparently related to cyclone 499 density.
-In response to VS we see enhanced precipitation to the north of New 500 Zealand and Tierra del Fuego.
-Because we focus on inhabited regions, in the next 501 section we do not analyze the precipitation changes along the Antarctic coast, 502 although in this region TW shows wide explanatory power.
-503
+The precipitation response to TW is consistent with the cyclone density response in New Zealand, Tasmania and the south of Australia (Figs. 12a, 13a).
+Although in Tierra del Fuego this also seems to be the case, the precipitation response in the rest of South America is not apparently related to cyclone density.
+In response to VS we see enhanced precipitation to the north of New Zealand and Tierra del Fuego.
+Because we focus on inhabited regions, in mathematical details) and \mathbf{c} shows the fraction of variance (R^2 coefficient) explained by the linear model (4)